-Critical And Theological Expressions On Curbing Illicit Financial Flows Desirous To Uphold Women's Social & Economic Rights In The Extractives Sector Anjin Return?
-An Acid Test For The New Dispensation Reviewing And Mapping Out The Extractives Sector Strategy Vagari veSpitzkop Vogara Vakabatira Hura Mumaoko country especially among the 18-35 years age group, a situation which has created desperation among young people with some resorting to drug and alcohol abuse.
-A student at a local university spoke about the harrowing experiences in tertiary institutions where some women suffer sexual exploitation.
-The presenter noted that, due to poverty most young women end up engaging in commercial sex work to eke a living.

-Poverty Reduction Forum Trust's Director Mrs Judith Kaulem noted that inequality is a global problem that needs global solutions while highlighting that the Sustainable Development Goals (SDGs) are aimed at addressing global inequalities with SDGs four and ten emphasizing on the need for member states to ensure that every human being does not live in poverty and is not deprived of basic needs.
+- Critical And Theological Expressions On Curbing Illicit Financial Flows - Desirous To Uphold Women's Social & Economic Rights In The Extractives Sector - 3.
+Anjin Return?
+An Acid Test For The New Dispensation - 4.
+Reviewing And Mapping Out The Extractives Sector Strategy - 5.
+Vagari veSpitzkop Vogara Vakabatira Hura Mumaoko a global problem that needs global solutions while highlighting that the Sustainable Development Goals (SDGs) are aimed at addressing global inequalities with SDGs four and ten emphasizing on the need for member states to ensure that every human being does not live in poverty and is not deprived of basic needs.
 Kaulem also noted that governments have a responsibility of reducing in equalities through formulating and implementing deliberate policies that protect all marginalized groups.